barrelstrength/sprout-notes/README.md

 Sometimes you just need to write a note!

-Sprout Notes adds a Note dashboard widget.
+Sprout Notes adds a _Notes_ dashboard widget.
 Create a note for something you want to remember – or something you want to forget!

 ----